Goal-Oriented Semantic Communications for 6G Networks: Goal-Oriented Semantic Communication Framework

 \subsubsection{{Machine Learning}}

-In the following, we focus on task-oriented communications for two distributed ML models, which are FL and SL.
+In the following, we propose the goal-oriented semantic communication for two distributed ML models, i.e., FL and SL, where the performance metrics of FL and SL tasks are the convergence of these learning algorithms.
+Specifically, the goal-oriented semantic communication for FL and SL tasks is designed to transmit the most important weights/ neuron parameters of FL and SL without sacrificing the convergence performance.

-\paragraph{Federated Learning} For the time non-critical tasks, such as NLP and image classification, the goal of FL is to guarantee a high learning accuracy without latency constraints.
-Traditional loss functions for NLP and image classification, such as mean square error (MSE), MAE, and cross-entropy, can be directly used as effectiveness level performance metrics.
-However, for time critical tasks, such as object recognition in self-driving cars, the goal of FL is to balance the trade-off between learning accuracy, communication latency, and computation latency.
-The effectiveness level performance metrics are loss functions with latency constraints.
-Time critical tasks bring communication challenges, and communication-efficient FL should be designed to decrease the model size to satisfy latency constraints via federated dropout, federated pruning, and model compression.
+\paragraph{Federated Learning} For the time non-critical tasks, the goal of FL is to guarantee a high learning accuracy without latency constraints.
+Traditional loss functions, such as mean square error (MSE), MAE, and cross-entropy, can be directly used as effectiveness-aware performance metrics.
+However, for time-critical tasks, the goal of FL is to balance the trade-off between learning accuracy, communication latency, and computation latency.
+The effectiveness-aware performance metrics are loss functions with latency constraints.
+Time-critical tasks bring communication challenges, and communication-efficient FL should be designed to decrease the model size to satisfy latency constraints via federated dropout, federated pruning, and model compression.

-Federated dropout is a simple way to prevent the learning model from overfitting through randomly dropping neurons and is only used during the training phase, which decreases communication and computation latencies and slightly improves learning accuracy.
-However, during the testing phase, the extracted task-oriented information is the whole learning model and transmitted between the server and devices.
-The extracted task-oriented information is the model with non-dropped weights.
-Meanwhile, federated dropout does not need model recovery.

-Unlike federated dropout only temporarily removing neurons, federated pruning permanently removes neurons in either or both training and testing phases.
-The extracted task-oriented information in federated pruning is the pruned model.
-The decision of which parameters to remove is made by considering the importance of each parameter.
-The pruning ratio should be carefully designed to guarantee learning accuracy and extra computation latency is required to calculate the importance of parameters.
+Federated dropout randomly drops neurons during the training phase, which decreases communication and computation latencies and slightly improves learning accuracy.
+However, during the testing phase, the whole learning model is transmitted between the server and devices.
+Federated pruning permanently removes neurons in either or both training and testing phases.
+The pruning ratio should be carefully designed to guarantee learning accuracy, and extra computation latency is required to calculate the importance of parameters.
 Thus, how to design federated pruning methods with low computation complexity needs to be investigated.
-In addition, federated pruning does not need model recovery.
+Model-compression schemes decrease the model size via sparsification or quantization.
+However, these methods slightly decrease the convergence rate and achieve a modest accuracy (about 85$\%$).
+Thus, how to design a model compression algorithm with high learning accuracy still needs to be investigated.